ArduPilot/ardupilot_wiki/plane/source/docs/automatic-tuning-with-autotune.rst

    demanded roll or pitch rate exceeds 80% of the maximum rate (not 80% stick deflection, one must move stick quickly towards full throw) the autotune system will use the response of the aircraft to learn roll or pitch tuning values.
--  every 10 seconds the autotune system will save the parameters you had 10 seconds ago.
-This means that if autotune causes your aircraft to become unstable you have 10 seconds to switch to another mode and recover.
+-  the autotune system will save the parameters once the tune has been completed for an axis.
+This means that if autotune causes your aircraft to become unstable switch to another mode and recover.
 When you switch out of AUTOTUNE mode the last saved parameters are restored.
+Switching back into AUTOTUNE will resume the tune where it was stopped, unless a reboot occurs.
 Note that the SMAX params may hide an over-tuned condition, such that oscillations may appear as just "twitchy" behavior.
 -  If you are starting with the default parameters for roll and pitch you may find the plane is quite sluggish when you first enter